bitfactory-software/anyxx/docs/blog_/Inherritance is the root....md

 <img width="1670" alt="image" src="https://github.com/user-attachments/assets/29ccd00e-cbdb-4ff1-bc18-174e8c46c061">

 As sharp as Parent hits against missuse of inherritance, he shows in the immense experssive power of this abstraction mechanism in the same example.

-And paradoxically these power get lost in all usually shown examples for the applictaion of type erasure.
-They typically look like this:
+Lets short  recap the quintesence of this example in terms of prox.
+The type erasure library on the way to c++26:

 Compiler explorer proxy sample for shapes.

-We see some concrete objects are constructed direct at the call to an algorithm with an "type erasing" parameter type. then the magic happens, inside the algorithm the type erasure run time dispatch takes care, that the corresponding function of concrete object is executed.
+Some concrete objects are constructed direct at the call to an algorithm with an "type erasing" parameter type. then the magic happens, inside the algorithm the type erasure run time dispatch takes care, that the corresponding function of concrete object is executed.

 Wes see, that